Brunch Receptions Are Seriously Trending—Here's How to Do It Right

 Timing Is Everything

-A brunch reception usually takes place between 11 a.m. and 2 p.m.
-If you'd like it to be more of a breakfast 9 a.m. is usually the earliest starting time to consider.
-According to Rosemary Howe, a New York City caterer, your guests' stomachs may not be ready to handle heavy food right away.
-She suggests serving juices, coffee and cocktails along with some light, fruity nibbles before moving onto the main course, to avoid overwhelming guests who may still be wiping sleep from their eyes.
+A typical brunch reception will usually take place between 11 a.m. and 2 p.m.
+If you'd like it to be more of a breakfast, 9 a.m. is usually the earliest starting time to consider.
+Your guests' stomachs may not be ready to handle heavy food right away.
+Serve juices, coffee and cocktails along with some light, fruity nibbles before moving onto the main course, to avoid overwhelming guests who may still be wiping sleep from their eyes.
 Then, of course, comes coffee, dessert and wedding cake.
 Brunch is best served buffet style or as a seated meal (or a combination of the two).
-The other alternative is a cocktail brunch, where guests enjoy passed delicacies hors d'oeuvres-style (think scrambled egg tartlets and mini French toast) and cocktails like mimosas, bellinis, champagne and punch, as they mingle and celebrate.
+The other alternative is a cocktail brunch, where guests enjoy passed delicacies hors d'oeuvres style ( scrambled egg tartlets and mini French toast bites) and cocktails like mimosas, Bellinis, champagne and punch, as they mingle and celebrate.

 Morning naturally sets a more mellow tone.
 A brunch can still be festive (think brightly colored flowers and mimosas), but it probably won't include a crazy dance party.
 Satisfy friends and family with a bountiful buffet and fresh juice bar.
-Fancy a formal atmosphere?
-Go for fine china, champagne and a three-course meal.
+For a more formal atmosphere, go for fine china, champagne and a three-course meal.
 Have a decadent raw bar if you're really looking to impress.
 Also consider the time of year.
-If your big day falls during leaf-turning season, choose an ideal space where windows frame the colorful mosaic of gold and red hues.
+If your wedding day falls during leaf-turning season, choose an ideal space where windows frame the colorful mosaic of gold and red hues.
 Planning a winter wedding?
 Consider a cozy brunch by a roaring fire.
 In springtime, a tented garden soiree or a restaurant's rooftop are both beautiful ways to celebrate in the newly warm weather.
-When choosing a brunch spot, remember to see it during the time of day you are planning your reception—ask yourself, is it dark and depressing due to a lack of windows?
+When choosing a brunch spot, remember to see it during the time of day you're planning your reception—ask yourself, is it dark and depressing due to a lack of windows?
 Does the sun beat down during the day, making the room sweltering hot?
-This will help you notice any potential issues before it's too late.
+This will help you notice any potential issues ahead of time.

-A brunch is one of the most cost-effective receptions you can have: Brunches can range in price from $17 to $85 per head, depending on the menu and the site you choose.
-Your liquor costs will be much lower than an evening affair and you won't have to shell out money for a full live band (unless you want to, of course).
-Plus, reception sites are often less expensive to rent in the daytime.
+Serving brunch is one of the most cost-effective receptions you can have: They can range in price from $20 per head and up, depending on the menu and the site you choose.
+Your liquor costs will be much lower than an evening affair, and you won't have to shell out money for a full live band (unless you want to, of course).
+Plus, reception sites are often less expensive to rent in the morning, midday and early afternoon.

 Brunch Food Trends

-One word: Frittatas.
-According to Rocco DiSpirito, the chef at Union Pacific in New York City, this Italian vegetable-and-egg dish is all the rage.
+One word: frittatas.
+According to James Beard Award–winning chef and restauranteur Rocco DiSpirito, this Italian vegetable-and-egg dish is all the rage.
 "The frittata feels lighter yet substantial without being rich.
 It's full of vegetables so it appeals to the health conscious and can be prepared with delicious cheeses and herbs."
 Want to forgo the eggs altogether?
-Grilled veggies are a tasty alternative, according to Word of Mouth catering in New York City.
-Another hot brunch bite?
-"Smoked things," says Dispirito.
-"Not just salmon and sable, but tuna bacon and salmon bacon, smoked tuna and smoked meats, and even smoked vegetables, which are great for late morning or early afternoon."
-Asian foods are invading the brunch bash as well, with delectable dim sum.
-"People like these well-seasoned bites of food with a surprise inside," says New York City caterer Karen Lee, who serves up these steamed buns and dumplings on stylish bamboo steamers.
-To add some spice to the soiree, some caterers are serving up familiar foods with a twist.
-Word of Mouth offers creative variations such as grilled chicken salad wraps, open-face sandwiches made on homemade dill sponge bread, and smoked salmon wraps instead of the traditional bagels and lox.
-Another hot trend is food stations, a lively (and less crowded) alternative to the standard buffet that are definitely still trending.
-Consider an omelet station, French toast station a crepe/pancake station (both with various toppings and syrups).
+Grilled veggies are a tasty alternative.
+"Smoked things—not just salmon and sable, but tuna bacon and salmon bacon, smoked tuna and smoked meats, and even smoked vegetables—are great for late morning or early afternoon," DiSpirito says.
+Southern-inspired comfort food, like shrimp and grits, chicken and waffles, and homemade bicuits are also making a comeback.
+Provide creative variations to satisfy any guests' cravings for lunch: grilled chicken salad wraps, open-face sandwiches made on homemade dill sponge bread, caprese salad and smoked salmon wraps instead of the traditional bagels and lox.
+Also, you can never go wrong with food stations, a lively (and less crowded) alternative to the standard buffet that are definitely still trending.
+Consider an omelet, French toast, crepe or pancake station (with various toppings and syrups).
 Offer an espresso bar or made-to-order drip coffee station, with an option for hot chocolate and tea for non-coffee drinkers.

-These days, people are definitely prioritizing a healthy diet more than ever, so scrambled eggs with cheese and sausage shouldn't be the only dish on the buffet table.
-Consider more abundant healthful or vegetarian offerings, like fruit yogurt, egg-white omelets, gourmet pizza, poached salmon, vegetable tarts, grilled veggie sandwiches, whole grain baked goods and salad nicoise.
+Keep in mind your health conscious guests and think beyond simply pancakes, cheesy eggs, bacon and sausage.
+Consider more abundant healthful or vegetarian offerings, like fruit yogurt, egg-white omelets, gourmet pizza, poached salmon, vegetable tarts, grilled veggie sandwiches, whole-grain baked goods and salad nicoise.
 And to add a little flair, think beyond the ordinary.
 Instead of muffins and croissants, feature orange-scented scones and walnut banana bread.
 And just because it's before noon doesn't mean you can't have a wedding cake.
-You may opt for a lighter confection, such as carrot, lemon, angel food cake, or cheesecake, rather than a heavy fudge-covered cake.
-Or cut into a Mexican wedding cake—it's a more forgiving treat made with nuts and powdered sugar.
-The easiest way to lighten up the midday wedding cake is to top it with fresh fruit.
+You may opt for a lighter confection, such as tres leches, mille crepe, carrot, lemon, angel food or coffee cake.
+And the easiest way to lighten up a midday wedding dessert is to serve it with fresh fruit.

 Go light on the liquor, and if you'd like to serve it, consider offering it after some food has been eaten.
-And don't forget morning-time cocktails like bloody marys, mimosas, screwdrivers, mint juleps, punch, tequila sunrise (grenadine, tequila, and orange juice), bellinis or champagne with a few berries dropped in.
-And, of course, include delicious non-alcoholic breakfast beverages such as coffee (American, cafe au lait, espresso with lemon zest, cappuccino or Thai iced coffee), tea, (black, green, mint, spiced, chamomile, Earl Gray and English breakfast), fresh juices, hot chocolate, and fruit smoothies.
-For a southern affair, think iced tea with lemon, peach tea, fresh strawberry or watermelon lemonade and raspberry ginger ale punch.
+Don't forget morning favorites, like Bloody Marys, mimosas, screwdrivers, mint juleps, punch, tequila sunrise (grenadine, tequila and orange juice), Bellinis or champagne with a few berries dropped in.
+And, of course, include delicious nonalcoholic breakfast beverages such as coffee (Americano, cafe au lait, espresso, cappuccino or Thai iced coffee), tea, (black, green, mint, spiced, chai, chamomile, Earl Grey and English breakfast), fresh juices, hot chocolate and fruit smoothies.
+For a Southern affair, think iced tea with lemon, peach tea, fresh strawberry or watermelon lemonade, and raspberry ginger ale punch.